homan-uppu/writing/2-Essays/Winners take all.md

 ---

 The only way to get what you want and keep getting what you want is to be the best and stay the best.
-The way to do that looks very different than what we think: working anxiously till exhaustion no longer works.
+The way to do that looks very different than what we think: working anxiously till exhaustion hurts more than helps.
+Building intuition well is a delicate art that effort alone does not guarantee.
+The path is counterintuitive and more difficult than ever before, but if you tread it well, you will be unstoppable.

-Most systems of our world are not set up for a world in which winners take all.
-We have a lot of work to do.

 ---